coolov/discogs-parser/README.md

 # discogs-parser

-The streaming parser implements a [Duplex interface](https://nodejs.org/api/stream.html#stream_duplex_and_transform_streams).
-Combine it with a pipe and the zlib module to read a compressed [data dump](http://data.discogs.com/) from disk or over the http:
+The streaming parser takes a read stream and returns an async iterator

 ```javascript
 const zlib = require("zlib");